qwazr/cluster/docs/java-library.md

                 .master("127.0.0.1:9091") // This make my node be a master node .build();

-        // This let us build our server with servlet and/or JAX-RS resources. final GenericServerBuilder builder = GenericServer.of(serverConfiguration, executorService);
+        // This lets us build our server using servlet and/or JAX-RS resources. final GenericServerBuilder builder = GenericServer.of(serverConfiguration, executorService);

         // This will be the list of services announced by this cluster node final Set<String> services = new HashSet<>();
         services.add(ClusterServiceInterface.SERVICE_NAME);

-        // Creation of the cluster manager
+        // Creating the cluster manager
         final ClusterManager clusterManager =
                 new ClusterManager(executorService, serverConfiguration)
                         .registerProtocolListener(builder, services);